Zero waste: Zero-waste stores

 Retail stores specializing in zero-waste products and supply practices have opened in various countries, including Spain, the United Kingdom and the United States.
 As of October 2024 there are over 200 stores in the UK which sell products either unpackaged or with minimal packaging, and where shoppers can bring their own container to take away their purchases.

+Zero-waste restaurants

+Restaurants adopting zero-waste principles have proliferated since the mid-2010s in countries such as the United Kingdom, the United States, and Finland.
+These establishments minimize food and operational waste through practices like whole-ingredient sourcing, on-site composting, and upcycling scraps into menu items.